9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ```
 ::::

-That\'s a full-featured CSV parser in just 21 lines of code, plus an
+That's a full-featured CSV parser in just 21 lines of code, plus an
 additional 10 lines for the `parseCSV` and `main` utility functions.

-Let\'s look at the changes in this program from the previous versions.
+Let's look at the changes in this program from the previous versions.
-First, a cell may now be either a bare cell or a \"quoted\" cell.
+First, a cell may now be either a bare cell or a "quoted" cell.
 We
 give the `quotedCell` option first, because we want to follow that path
 if the first character in a cell is the quote mark.

 The `quotedCell` begins and ends with a quote mark, and contains zero or
 more characters.
-These characters can\'t be copied directly, though,
+These characters can't be copied directly, though,
 because they may contain embedded, doubled-up, quote marks themselves.
 So we define a custom `quotedChar` to process them.

-When we\'re processing characters inside a quoted cell, we first say
+When we're processing characters inside a quoted cell, we first say
-`noneOf "\""`.
+`noneOf """`.
 This will match and return any single character as long
-as it\'s not the quote mark.
+as it's not the quote mark.
 Otherwise, if it is the quote mark, we see
 if we have two of them in a row.
 If so, we return a single quote mark to
 go on our result string.